quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Exemplary ECN Validation Algorithm {#ecn-alg}

-Each time that an endpoint commences sending on a new network path, it determines whether the path supports ECN.
+Each time an endpoint commences sending on a new network path, it determines whether the path supports ECN.
 If the path supports ECN, the goal is to use ECN.
 Endpoints might also periodically reassess a path that was determined not support ECN.